thyb/minimalist-blog/README.md

 }
  ```

 All your articles are in ̀`articles/` folder.
+This will render a blog like this one: [DEMO](http://thyb.github.io/minimalist-blog)

 Copyright & License
 -------------------